 Keep Your Eyes Peeled, Thousands Of Hummingbirds Are Headed Right For Virginia During Their Migration This Spring

 Good news, Virginia!
-The beautiful ruby-throated hummingbird will likely be flying through your neighborhood soon.
+The beautiful ruby throated hummingbird will likely be flying through your neighborhood soon.
 The annual spring hummingbird migration is underway, so be sure to keep your eyes peeled for these lovely creatures as they head northbound.
-They can be difficult to spot without a little help, so you might consider putting out a hummingbird feeder near your home.
+They can be difficult to spot without a little help, so you might consider putting out one of the best hummingbird feeders near your home.
 Doing so will also keep these tiny travelers sustained as they travel.
 It’s a win-win!
 If you want to see hummingbirds in Virginia this spring, read on to learn more!

 Curious about how to make hummingbird food?
 According to the Smithsonian’s National Zoo & Conservation Biology Institute, it’s best to use refined white sugar and water.
 Mix one part sugar with four parts water until the sugar has dissolved.
 Place the nectar in the hummingbird feeders and you’re all set!
 Just be sure to clean out the feeder every other day to prevent mold from growing.

 Do you usually set out hummingbird feeders?
 What kind of hummingbirds do you see in your yard?
 Let us know in the comments below.
 We love hearing about your firsthand experiences.

 For more fun springtime adventures in Virginia, read this breathtaking scenic drive is the perfect way to take in a Virginia spring.

 Hummingbirds In Virginia

 What types of hummingbirds are in Virginia?